With Australia's energy transition gaining pace, it's crucial that we have in place a sufficiently large and skilled workforce.

 Researchers from ISF worked with AEMO to identify changes to energy generation, storage, and transmission infrastructure in each of the ISP scenarios.

-The workforce per year, by energy type, workforce role and location was then calculated using employment factors.
+The workforce per year, by energy type, workforce role and location were then calculated using employment factors.
 Employment factors for each technology are either related to the capacity (e.g. MW) of generation or storage installed, the kilometres of transmission line constructed, or the operations and maintenance of cumulative total capacity.

 Why is this important?